Leaky Gut and the Autoimmune Thyroid Connection

 Leaky Gut Syndrome and Natural Treatment Methods

-There really isn’t any effective conventional treatment for leaky gut syndrome.
+There really isn’t any effective conventional medical treatment for leaky gut syndrome.
 First of all, most medical doctors don’t even acknowledge leaky gut syndrome as being an actual condition.
 And so if someone is experiencing digestive symptoms like the ones I described before, their medical doctor will either recommend medication, or they might refer the person to a gastroenterologist, who probably will run the person through a series of different digestive tests.
-In a condition such as leaky gut syndrome, these tests are likely to come out negative, and so once again, the patient will frequently be told nothing is wrong, or perhaps be told to take some medication to manage the symptoms.
+In a condition such as leaky gut syndrome, these tests are likely to come out negative, and so once again, the patient will frequently be told nothing is wrong, or perhaps they will be told to take some medication to manage the symptoms.

 So a natural approach is almost always necessary to restore one’s gut health back to normal when dealing with leaky gut syndrome.
 And if someone has an autoimmune thyroid condition such as Graves’ Disease or Hashimoto’s Thyroiditis, then it probably will be necessary to correct the gut problem in order to restore their thyroid health back to normal.
 And the reason is because their thyroid health is being compromised due to the autoimmune response, which in turn is being affected by the gut problem.
 So if the gut problem isn’t corrected, then the immune system will continue to react.